 An investment in our common shares involves a high degree of risk.
 You should carefully consider the following risk factors, together with the other information contained elsewhere in this Annual Report on Form 20-F, including our financial statements and the related notes thereto, before you decide to buy, hold or sell our common shares.
 Any of the risk factors we describe below could adversely affect our business, cash flows, results of operations and financial condition.
 The market price of our common shares could decline and you may lose some or all of your investment if one or more of these risks and uncertainties develop into actual events.

 Risks Related to Our Business and Industry

-The downturn and other adverse developments in the global economy, including the current global financial crisis and the current global recession, may materially and negatively impact our business, results of operations, cash flows, financial condition and future prospects.
+Any deceleration or reversal of the current domestic and global economic recoveries may materially and negatively impact our business, results of operations, cash flows, financial condition and future prospects.